 Fellowship Support

-For the duration of the 1-year fellowship program, awardees will be provided with:
+For the duration of the 1-year fellowship program, awardees were provided with:

 • A stipend of approximately $31,600/year beginning the summer after your first year.